Skip to main content

 “Surprise billing” is an unexpected balance bill.
 This can happen when you can’t control who is involved in your care—like when you have an emergency or when you schedule a visit at an in-network facility but are unexpectedly treated by an out-of-network provider.

-• Out-of-network cost-sharing (like out-of-network coinsurance or copayments) for all emergency and some non-emergency services is prohibited.
+• Out-of-network cost-sharing (like out-of-network coinsurance or copayments) for most emergency and some non-emergency services is prohibited.
 You can’t be charged more than in-network cost-sharing for these services.

 • Out-of-network charges and balance bills for supplemental care (like anesthesiology or radiology) by out-of-network providers who work at an in-network facility is prohibited.